PacosLelouch/MeshDeformUnity/readme.md

    - `Use Compute` determines whether you use GPU skinning or CPU skinning, but currently we only implemented GPU skinning for most of the variants.
    - `Adjacency Matching Vertex Tolerance` can be set with a small positive float number if you need to merge the adjacency data of the vertices which are very close to each other, but enabling this process may cause longer precomputations.
    -  `Debug Mode` is for comparison to the visual effect of the built-in skinning if you assign `Compare With Linear Blend` to this attribute.
-   - `Compute Shader` determines which compute shader you are using.
-In most cases, you don't need to modify this attribute, but for `DDM Skinned Mesh GPU Var 23`, you can switch the compute shader between `DirectDeltaMushVar2` and `DirectDeltaMushVar3`.

    You can modify `Iterations` and `Smooth Lambda` to change the visual effect of the runtime skinning.